UK Independence Party: Voter base

 According to an Opinium poll in December 2014 on the views of 17- to 22-year-olds, Farage was the least popular political leader.
 Only 3% of young people questioned said that they intended to vote for UKIP, compared with 19% among voters of all ages.
 The 17% who said they would vote outside the three main parties were four times more likely to vote for the Green Party than for UKIP.
 Conversely, a March 2015 Ipsos Mori poll found among 18- to 34-year-olds UKIP was polling nearly as well as the Green Party, somewhat contradicting the idea that Farage lacked appeal for younger voters.
 On the basis of their fieldwork among supporters of the English Defence League (EDL), an anti-Islam social movement, Winlow, Hall, and Treadwell noted that most EDL supporters whom they encountered intended to vote for UKIP in the build-up to the 2015 general election.

-UKIP supporters are sometimes nicknamed "kippers".
+UKIP supporters are sometimes nicknamed "Kippers".
 In May 2017, in response to large defections from the party, Goodwin said "Former Kippers did not walk but literally sprinted over to the Conservatives."

 Organisation

 Leadership

 According to Part VII of the UKIP constitution, the party leader is voted for by postal ballot by all paid-up party members "in good standing".
 The winner is the candidate with the simple majority of votes cast.
-If there is only one valid candidate for the position, they are elected without the need for a ballot.
-While the default term length is four years, the leader can obtain an extension of up to a year if there is an imminent General or European Parliament election; this must be approved by at least two-thirds of the 12-person National Executive Committee (NEC).
-If at least nine NEC members endorse a vote of no confidence in the leader, an Emergency General Meeting (EGM) will be called.
-When the leadership becomes vacant unexpectedly, the NEC has fourteen days to name an interim leader who exercises all leadership functions until the next leadership election.
-The leader has the power to name a Deputy Leader of their own choice and assign them whatever duty they choose.
+If there is only one valid candidate, they are elected without a ballot.
+While the default term is four years, the leader can extend up to a year if there is an imminent General or European Parliament election; this must be approved by at least two-thirds of the 12-person NEC.
+If at least nine NEC members endorse a vote of no confidence in the leader, an emergency general meeting (EGM) will be called.
+When the leadership becomes vacant unexpectedly, the NEC has 14 days to name an interim leader who exercises all leadership functions until the next leadership election.
+The leader has the power to name a Deputy Leader of their own choice and assign them any duty they choose.